AIRES: A system for air shower simulations: Processing compressed particle data files

 The outstanding characteristic of this piece of code is that the elements of arrays \kwbf;indata; and \kwbf;fldata; are not referenced directly using numeric indices, but by means of integer variables like \kwbf;icode; for instance (see figure \ref{FIG:autoidx}).

 Those index variables are set by means of routine \kwbf;crofieldindex;.
 The arguments required by this routine include: \iiset\ii The identification of the file (\kwbf;channel;). \ii The record type, coincident with the return codes of \kwbf;getcrorecord; already mentioned.
 In this example 0 for the default record and 2 for the ``end of shower'' record. \ii The first characters of the field name.
 Fields are identified by their {\em names,\/} providing therefore absolute transparency to the fact that the order and number of fields may change with the file being processed.
 The next argument of \kwbf;crofieldindex; is set to 4 to force the program to stop in case of ambiguous or erroneous field specification, thus providing a very safe processing environment. \ii The output argument \kwbf;datype; returns information about the data type corresponding to the specified field, as explained in page \pageref{rou0:crofieldindex}.
+In the particular case of longitudinal particle tracking files, it is generally convenient to use the routine \libbfx;getlgtrecord; in place of \libbfx;getcrorecord;.
+A complete description of \kwbf;getlgtrecord; can be found in page \pageref{rou0:getlgtrecord}; this routine must be used jointly with \libbfx;getlgtinit;.